 These Coil Gauge Wheels Can Help You Get Your Crop In On Time

-The high rainfall this season left many farmers with disc machines frustrated as they had to watch their neighbours with tynes operating at times when they could not.
-RFM NT’s latest coil gauge wheel allowed them to get out in the paddock and finish sowing in these wet conditions.
+This season many farmers with disc machines were frustrated, as the high rainfall stopped them while their neighbours, with tyne machines, continued operating in the paddock.
+RFM NT’s latest coil gauge wheel allowed them to stay in the paddock and finish sowing in these wet conditions.

 RFM NT Coil Gauge Wheels VS Ruber Gauge Wheels in muddy 2020 conditions.

-Paul Ryan of RFM NT, across the globe, has been eliminating the hassles found with conventional rubber gauge wheel systems with his 2020 CWS2000 Coil Gauge Wheel.
+Paul Ryan of RFM NT, across the globe, has been eliminating the hassles found with rubber gauge wheel systems with his CWS2000 Coil Gauge Wheel.

 Are your rubber gauge wheels still limiting you in the wet?

-The recent wet winter was great for Australian farmers in the South East but in turn it also meant a challenging season for those planting crops with a disc machine.
+The recent wet winter was great for Australian farmers in the South East but in turn, it meant a challenging season for those planting crops with a disc machine.

 “More and more growers are moving towards disc seeders for the benefits of having minimal soil disturbance and the ability to easily cut through heavy dry stubbles,” Paul Ryan said.

 “These systems have limitations in wet conditions, especially due to mud build-up on the discs and wheels.”